 The following ten resources provide a useful foundation of knowledge about civil resistance that can be applied in many contexts.
 Most are short, translated into multiple languages, and all are available for free online.

-Please also visit our Resource Library to find hundreds of other resources on civil resistance in English and in over 65 different languages.
+Please also visit our Resource Library to find hundreds of other resources on civil resistance in English and in over 70 different languages and dialects .

 Fundamentals of Civil Resistance

 by Hardy Merriman, openDemocracy.net (online), November 19, 2010